-If you disagree with the initial decision (also known as the organization determination) from your plan, you or your representative can ask for a reconsideration (a second look or review).
-But, you have to ask for a reconsideration within 60 days of the date of the organization determination.
-If your appeal is for a service you haven’t gotten yet, your doctor can request a reconsideration on your behalf and must notify you about it.
+If you disagree with the initial decision from your plan (also known as the organization determination), you or your representative can ask for a reconsideration (a second look or review).
+You must ask for a reconsideration within 60 days of the date of the organization determination.
+If your appeal is for a service you haven’t gotten yet, your doctor can ask for a reconsideration on your behalf and must notify you about it.

 You, your representative, or your doctor must file a written standard or expedited (fast) request, unless your plan allows you to file a request by phone, fax, or email.

 Include this information in your written reconsideration request:

 - Your name, address, and the Medicare number on your Medicare card [JPG].

 - The items or services for which you're requesting a reconsideration, the dates of service, and the reason(s) why you're appealing.